WoltLab/docs.woltlab.com/pages/migration/wsc-53/migration_wsc-53_session.md

 ### Reauthentication

-For security sensitive processing you might want to ensure that the account owner is actually present instead of a third party accessing a session that was accidentally left logged in.
+For security sensitive processing, you might want to ensure that the account owner is actually present instead of a third party accessing a session that was accidentally left logged in.

 WoltLab Suite 5.4 ships with a generic reauthentication framework.
 To request reauthentication within your controller you need to: